Ground Penetrating Radar Services

 Can I see non-metallic subsurfacefeatures with GPR?

-GPR is extremely accurate when it comes to locating metallic and non-metallic objects.
+Our ground penetrating radar services are extremely accurate when it comes to locating metallic and non-metallic objects.

 What are the limitations of using GPR?